 While the early 2020s signaled a massive crash in the graphics card market, the market has largely recovered, and high-end graphics cards are now freely available once again.
 With that comes a surge of interest in the graphics card industry and what they produce.
-Thus, History-Computer has compared and ranked the best GPUs in 2023 for your research and viewing pleasure.
-The list may surprise you!
+We’ve compared and ranked the best GPUs in 2024 for your research, and the list may surprise you!

-There are many different methods we use to determine the best GPUs in 2023.
+There are many different methods we use to determine the best GPUs.
 To understand what makes a high-end graphics card the best of the best, you should first understand the inner mechanisms that make up a graphics card.
 Graphics cards are mini-computers you install into your computer to handle the graphical processing.

 Since the graphics processor is strictly about processing graphics, it runs as an add-on to your computer build.
 However, some workarounds can process logic using your graphics card, such as those seen in GPU cryptocurrency mining.

 Here are the most important metrics you want to look at when choosing a graphics card.

 One way to measure the speed and relative power of your graphics card is by looking at the size of the cards measured in bits.
 The memory bus is the amount of data that can be transferred and processed by the card in one instance.
 The wider the memory bus, the more data can be it can process.

 Making sure your computer’s architecture is compatible with your graphics card’s memory bus is essential.
 128-bit and 256-bit memory buses used to be the standard, and they are the memory buses with which most motherboards are compatible.
 However, larger memory buses, up to 4096-bits, are becoming more popular and common amongst graphics card manufacturers trying to push the envelope technologically.

 Typically modern graphics cards have larger memory buses.
 So, you’ll want to ensure your architecture is up-to-date to avoid the computer’s interfaces throttling the card.

 Video RAM Size